mikeykhalil/furan/README.md

 -----

-<h4 align="center">Furan builds and pushes Docker images from a specified GitHub repository
-to a specified target.</h4>
+<h4 align="center">Furan is a Docker build microservice that builds and pushes Docker images from a specified GitHub repository to a specified target.</h4>

 -----